-November-January: The EVOS tool will be utilized in a two-phase process: First, members of the OMS2 class will be informed of their year-long assignments.
-Second, the sequence assignments will be determined.
+December-January: The Office of Clinical Education will be notified of the EValue Optimization results prior to these results being released to the students in order to review assignments for accuracy.
+The EVOS tool will be utilized in a two-phase process: First, members of the OMS2 class will be informed of their year-long site assignments.
+Second, the sequence for each will be finalized.

 3.2.
-Core Rotation Schedule Changes
+Core Rotation Schedule Change